jacques/docs.npmjs.com/content/private-modules/intro.md

 ## Giving access to others

 If you want to give access to someone, they need to be subscribed to private packages as well.
 Once they are, you can give them read or read-write access.
+Or, you can set up an npm Org to give them access.
+Please refer to the online npm Orgs book for details.

 You can control access to the package on the access page.
 To get to the page, click on the Collaborators link or the plus button.